Mintbase/Grants-Program/applications/zk-rollups.md

 * Mainchain Contract: Hold user's desposit, verify block and update state.

 ### Ecosystem Fit
-According to Web3 Foundation, there are at least 2 different teams that work on ZK technologies.
+According to Mintbase, there are at least 2 different teams that work on ZK technologies.
 - [Zeropool](https://github.com/zeropoolnetwork)
 - [Glacier](https://github.com/gbctech)

 In our understanding, Glacier is building a Distaff VM for zk-STARK proof generation and verification that are used to make  private smart contracts and private credential verifications.
 The difference between us is that we are making a ZK Rollup pallet and they are making a VM which supports STARKs.
-In terms of Zeropool, we couldn't find their info on Web3 Foundation's github.
+In terms of Zeropool, we couldn't find their info on Mintbase's github.

 ## Team :busts_in_silhouette: